solo-io/gloo/docs/content/dev/_index.md

               ├── /route
               └── tls-config

   A single proxy CRD contains all the configuration necessary to be applied to an instance of Envoy.
-In the Gloo system, Proxies are treated as an intermediary representation of config, while user-facing config is imported from simpler, more opinionated resources such as the [gateway.VirtualService]({{< ref "/api/github.com/solo-io/gloo/projects/gateway/api/v1/virtual_service.proto.sk.md">}}) or [Kubernetes Ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+In the Gloo system, Proxies are treated as an intermediary representation of config, while user-facing config is imported from simpler, more opinionated resources such as the {{< protobuf name="gateway.solo.io.VirtualService">}} or [Kubernetes Ingress objects](https://kubernetes.io/docs/concepts/services-networking/ingress/).

   For this reason, a standard Gloo deployment contains one or more controllers which programmatically generate and write these CRDs to provide simpler, use-case specific APIs such as API Gateway and Ingress.
 [Sqoop](https://sqoop.solo.io/) is an advanced controller which creates routing configuration for Gloo from [**GraphQL Schemas**](https://graphql.org/).